-1. Give your reasons for believing that the study of our denominational history is important.
-2. Explain the great time prophecy which became the foundation of the advent movement, and make a diagram to illustrate 1t.

-3. Name five early advent pioneers, telling briefly how each was connected with the message.
-4. Explain the causes of the first and second disappointments.
-5. a.
-What was the "midnight cry" of the advent message? b.
-The "tarrying time "?

-6. Give four rules for testing the work and life of a prophet.
+- 1. Give your reasons for believing that the study of our denominational history is important. - 2.
+Explain the great time prophecy which became the foundation of the advent movement, and make a diagram to illustrate it. - 3.
+Name five early advent pioneers, telling briefly how each was connected with the message. - 4.
+Explain the causes of the first and second disappointments. - 5. a.
+What was the "midnight cry" of the advent message?b.
+The "tarrying time"? - 6.
+Give four rules for testing the work and life of a prophet. - 7.
 Relate Sister White's first vision.
-Revenue of the interesting experiences connected with the writing of the first book or tract, on the Sabbath question.

-9. What events are connected with each of the following dates: 1798, 1849, 1860, 1866, 1907?
+8. Give some of the interesting experiences connected with the writing of the first book or tract, on the Sabbath question. - 9.
+What events are connected with each of the following dates: 1798, 1849, 1860, 1866, 1907?

 10. Outline briefly the plan of our denominational organization as it is today.
-11. When and how did Seventh-day Adventists begin work in India?

-12. Name two of our missionarles in each of the following fields: South America, India, China, Africa.
+11. When and how did Seventh-day Adventists begin - work in India? - 12.
+Name two of our missionarles in each of the following fields: South America, India, China, Africa.

-MAKE your program assignments two weeks early.
+Make your program assignments two weeks early.
 Give your Missionary Volunteers time to do thorough work.